deephyper/deephyper/docs/index.rst

     # - Learning-curve extrapolation for multi-fidelity hyperparameter search
     pip install "deephyper[default]"

-More details about the installation process can be found at DeepHyper Installations <install/index>.
+More details about the installation process can be found at `DeepHyper Installations <https://deephyper.readthedocs.io/en/latest/install/index.html>`_.

 Quick Start